 Yes, if your industry experience is relevant to the academic position you are applying for, include it in your CV.
 Highlight skills, projects, or research that can demonstrate your expertise or experience that aligns with the position, such as data analysis, laboratory management, or specialised knowledge.
 Tailor your descriptions to show how your industry work complements your academic goals.

-Create your academic CV with our easy-to-use CV builder
+Create the perfect academic CV with our easy-to-use CV builder

 Start building your academic CV today with our intuitive CV builder.
-Whether you’re applying for a research position, teaching role, or postgraduate opportunity, our user-friendly tool lets you create a professional, tailored academic CV that highlights your qualifications, research, and teaching experience.
-Customise your CV to match the specific requirements of your field, and easily download it in multiple formats to ensure you’re ready to impress potential employers.
+Whether you’re applying for a research role, teaching post, or postgraduate opportunity, our tool helps you create a tailored CV that highlights your qualifications, research, and teaching.
+Customise it for your field and download it in multiple formats to impress employers.

 *The names and logos of the companies referred to above are all trademarks of their respective holders.
 Unless specifically stated otherwise, such references are not intended to imply any affiliation or association with myperfectCV.